Divorcing After Retirement

 A DRO is a legal document used to structure the division of community property assets, including SJCERA retirement and death benefits.

-SJCERA provides a Model DRO to guide practitioners drafting orders.
+SJCERA is currently revising our Post-Retirement Model DRO to guide practitioners drafting orders.
 Other language may be used as long as it is consistent with the applicable terms of retirement law.

 For more information read the Domestic Relations Order Booklet.